mouuff/go-rocket-update/README.md

 * `provider.Zip`: It will use a `zip` file.
 The version is defined by the file name (Example: `binaries-v1.0.0.tar.gz`).
 Use [GlobNewestFile](https://github.com/mouuff/go-rocket-update/blob/0cad960c4449b42726537e2c559786b3d6174868/pkg/provider/common.go#L24) to find the right file.
 * `provider.Gzip`: Same as `provider.Zip` but with a `tar.gz` file.

-*In the future there will be providers for FTP servers and Google cloud storage.*

 The updater will list the files and retrieve them the same way for all the providers:

 The directory should have files containing `ExecutableName`.